Attorney: Black man killed by deputies shot in back of head | Taiwan News | 2021/04/27

 The warrant was sought by Wooten’s office and signed by a judge to allow the search of Brown’s Elizabeth City home.
 It said that an investigator in nearby Dare County was told by the informant that the person had been purchasing crack cocaine and other drugs from Brown for over a year.
 The informant described purchasing drugs at the house that was the target of the search.

-In March, according to the warrant, narcotics officers used the informant to conduct controlled purchases of methamphetamine and cocaine from Brown on two separate occasions.
-The warrant said both drug transactions were recorded using audio and video equipment.
+In March, narcotics officers used the informant to conduct controlled purchases of methamphetamine and cocaine from Brown on two separate occasions, according to the warrant, which said both drug transactions were recorded using audio and video equipment.

 The search warrant said investigators believed Brown was storing drugs in the home or two vehicles.
 The document, which indicated the search was not completed, did not list anything found.